kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

 Web Components are a concept that's made up of four sub-concepts:

 1. *__Templates__*: a chunk of formatted HTML that can be cloned, inserted and rendered based on instructions you give it.
 [Read more &raquo;](http://www.html5rocks.com/en/tutorials/webcomponents/template/)
-2. *__Shadow DOM__*: an area in your page DOM that you can not only add code to, but can also keep the code neatly encapsulated.
+2. *__Shadow DOM__*: a separate DOM that you can not only add code to, but can also neatly encapsulate.
+It's best to think of it as "a DOM within your DOM."
 [Read more &raquo;](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom/)
 3. *__Custom Elements__*: the ability to create custom page tags, with the above-mentioned `<github-card>` tag as an example.
-[Read more](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/)
+[Read more &raquo;](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/)
 4. *__HTML Imports__*: the ability to load in small pieces of HTML code into your page when needed.
-[Read more](http://www.html5rocks.com/en/tutorials/webcomponents/imports/)
+[Read more&raquo;](http://www.html5rocks.com/en/tutorials/webcomponents/imports/)

+All these sub-concepts can function on their own quite nicely but when they work together, they form Web Components.
+Conceptually, it's best to think of this in the same way as AJAX, where a group of technologies work together towards a single task.

-*(Side note: there's another concept called "decorators" but lots of developers don't like it, so it's not getting a lot of focus in terms of finalizing its specification and may disappear.)*
+*(Side note: there's another sub-concept called "decorators" but lots of developers don't like it, so it's not getting a lot of focus in terms of finalizing its specification and may disappear.)*

 ### Started Out By Focusing on Templates:
 I've read about all of these sub-concepts (including decorators) and played with the code a bit, but the best way to learn about code is to actually write it out.
 So I'm in the middle of hacking out code for each sub-concept and decided to start with templates.

-Things started like this...
+For the templates, I wanted to display a simple list of books based on data in a small JavaScript Object.
+Things started out like this...

 __index.html__
-{% prism markup %}
+{% prism markup linenos %}
 <!DOCTYPE html>
 <html lang="en">
 <head>